marcoantonioni/cp4ba-videos/wfps-baw-pfs-demo/wfps-baw-pfs-demo.md

 The WfPS runtime /Workplace portal does not offer federated access capabilities and allows the user to interact only with applications deployed in WfPS.

+In part 2 the various CR configurations of the BAW, PFS and WfPS deployment are presented.